Paul Lamarre and Melissa P. Wolf

 1984 The Kitchen, Media Bureau Grant and artist residency Experimental Television Center,

 Owego, New York

 1983 Robert Rauschenberg "Change" Foundation Grant, Lamarre.

-1982 New York City CAPS Fellowship, Multi-Media / Video/Performance, Lamarre
+1982 New York City CAPS, Creative Artists Public Service Program Fellowship in Multi-Media / Video/Performance, Lamarre

 Plato's Cave continues at EIDIA House—a collaborative 'in situ' installation with edition series, Alex Melamid, installation and performance: 'Smoke 'em Out' First National Grand Biennial Cookout Fair' July 6 – 27; John Conomos, photography and video installation: 'DADA BUSTER' September 28 – October 19; Ellen K. Levy installation : 'Colonizing Plato's Cave: Remembering the Future', December 7 -28.
 The DECONSUMPTIONISTS, 'Art As Archive' (2006-present)—48ft semi-trailer containing 171 boxes of art production, spanning three decades continues exhibition series in Bushwick, Brooklyn presenting, Andrea Monti, installation and performance: 'AKURUM' June 1-28, 2013; Mitch McEwen's installation: 'How To Buy a House in Detroit for the Woman You Love', September 7 – 30.